PascalIcatt/podiumd-adapter-pvo/README.md

 # Specify the image tag to use. we will recommend one when we reach a stable version
 $IMAGE_TAG='main-latest'

-# If you specify a host and a secret name, we will set up an Ingress
+# OPTIONAL: If you specify a host and a secret name, we will set up an Ingress
 $INGRESS_HOST='www.my-website.nl'
 $INGRESS_SECRET_NAME='the-name-of-the-secret-in-kubernetes-to-use-for-tls'